Yelp/mrjob/docs/guides/runners.rst

 * Get a runner by calling :py:meth:`~mrjob.job.MRJob.make_runner` on your job
 * Call :py:meth:`~mrjob.runner.MRJobRunner.run` on your runner.
 This will:

-  * Run your job with :option:`--steps` to find out how many mappers/reducers to run
   * Copy your job and supporting files to Hadoop
   * Instruct Hadoop to run your job with the appropriate :option:`--mapper`, :option:`--combiner`, :option:`--reducer`, and